 Transferee Defenses and Protections.
 Even if a transfer is voidable under the UFTA, a good faith transferee is entitled under UFTA § 8, to the extent of the value given to the transferor, to (a) a lien on or right to retain an interest in the asset transferred; (b) enforcement of the note or other obligation incurred; or (c) reduction in the amount of the liability on the judgment against the transferee in favor of the creditor.
 UFTA § 8(d)(1)-(3) If the value paid by the transferee was not received by the transferor, the good faith transferee would not be entitled to the rights specified in the preceding sentence.
-If the transferor distributed the proceeds of sale, in liquidation or otherwise to its equity holders, a court could collapse the transaction and find that the proceeds were not received by the transferor, thereby depriving the good faith transferee of the rights to offset the value it paid against a fraudulent transfer recovery.
+If the transferor distributed the proceeds of sale, in liquidation or otherwise to its equity holders, a court could collapse the transfer recovery.
 With this in mind, a buyer may seek to require that the seller pay all of its retained liabilities prior to making any distribution, in liquidation or otherwise, to its equity holders.
 See Sections 10.3 and 10.4.